elnappo/depscheck/README.md

     depscheck -stdlib -v net/http
     depscheck -stdlib -v github.com/divan/gofresh

 Sometimes you want only totals statistics - how many packages, calls and LOC in total used by your package.
-Use `-totalonly` flag to get single-line easily parseable output with totals.
-You can even run *depscheck* agains every stdlib package in a loop:
+Use `-totalonly` flag to get single-line easily parsable output with totals.
+You can even run *depscheck* against every stdlib package in a loop:

     depscheck -totalonly -stdlib encoding/json
     for i in $(go list std); do depscheck -stdlib -totalonly $i; done